 From a mechanical standpoint, disc material that has protruded or herniated outside the normal confines of the disc can be pulled back within the disc by the vacuum created within the disc.
 Also, the vacuum within the disc stimulates in growth of blood supply, stimulating a healing response.
 This results in pain reduction and proper healing at the injured area.

 Spinal decompression therapy is not recommended for everyone; however, our chiropractors ensure every patient is evaluated on an individual basis.

 In most cases, spinal decompression is better than surgery.
 This is due to the fact that surgery physically alters the spine by removing all or part of the problematic disc.
 Although this can reduce the pressure on the nerve, and relieve the back pain, the surgery tends to place more stress on the healthy discs above and below.
 Complications from surgery can be severe and may result in debilitating conditions.

 Do you have a herniated disc, multiple herniated discs, degenerative disc disease, facet syndrome, or any other type of spinal problem?
-Is your doctor suggesting surgery, Pain Management, or Physical Therapy?
+Is your doctor suggesting surgery, Pain Management, or chiropractic treatment?
 Have you tried everything and just could not get enough relief?
 Come see our doctors in Salt Lake City and South Jordan and ask about spinal decompression.

 Loss of local muscle control, abnormal posture and alterations in spinal curves are the probable underlying source of most spinal ‘compression’ and degeneration.
 Therefore spinal decompression helps tremendously in relieving the symptoms.